stevenschmatz/EECS-370/Lecture_Notes/lecture_2.md

 Size of opcode: \\(\lceil \log_2 (100) \rceil = 7\\), 9 bits remain.
 Since there are three arguments, `reg1`, `reg2`, and `reg3`, each register number must have 3 bits.
 Hence, there are \\(2^3 = 8\\) possible registers.

+As a side note, x86 is 64-bit, which means that many bits are unused.
+This allows for many more opcodes in the future – which helps CISC goals.